 During a geographic inquiry you may discover something new that other people should know about.
-It is important that you are able to communicate your findings clearly and effectively.
+It is important that you be able to communicate your findings clearly and effectively.
 There are several ways of doing this and you should select the method that best suits your audience and purpose:

-- verbal methods, such as oral reports, discussions and debates - audio methods, such as radio reports - graphical methods, such as graphs, annotated photographs, sketches and satellite images - visual methods, such as annotated visual displays or PowerPoint displays - maps - text-based methods, such as essays or paragraphs.
+- oral methods, such as reports, discussions and debates - audio methods, such as radio reports - graphical methods, such as graphs, annotated photographs, sketches and satellite images - pictorial methods, such as annotated visual displays or PowerPoint displays - maps - written methods, such as essays or other text-based presentations.